-Underground mines are going deeper to meet increased demands and innovating to improve communication, safety and productivity.
-This working group is an opportunity for the underground mining community to address the challenges and opportunities and drive ongoing innovation underground by sharing best practices, facilitating innovation and driving the global conversation.
+Underground mines are going deeper to meet increased demands and are innovating to improve communication, safety, and productivity.
+This working group is an opportunity for the underground mining community to address the challenges and opportunities and drive ongoing innovation underground by sharing best practices, facilitating innovation, and driving the global conversation.

-Underground mining has had incredible advancement in recent years, allowing for deeper mines, better communication networks and safety and productivity improvements.
-These advancements are in response to the growing needs and expectations of the world population and an increased economic pressure to produce.
-To address these demands, underground mining operations need to redefine their current way of working to produce more while taking into consideration safety, operational costs and environmental impact.
+Underground mining has seen incredible advancements in recent years, which have allowed for deeper mines, better communication networks, and safety and productivity improvements.
+These advancements are in response to the growing needs and expectations of the world’s population and an increased economic pressure to produce.
+To address these demands, underground mining operations are redefining their current ways of working by adopting advanced solutions and improving processes to enable improved efficiency, cost reduction, and safety.

-The Underground Mining Working Group aims to identify and address common underground mining sector problems and opportunities while considering the adaptability of the mine infrastructure and new and legacy technologies.
-The group is a community of interest made up of operators, suppliers, subject-matter experts, leaders from inside and outside the industry, and others with experience and interests related to underground mining.
+This working group aims to identify and address common underground mining sector challenges and opportunities while considering the adaptability of the mine infrastructure and new and legacy technologies.
+The group is a community of operators, suppliers, subject-matter experts, leaders from inside and outside the industry, and others with experience and interests related to underground mining.